How to Fix Scratched Leather Car Seats

 5. Use a Shoe Polish

 If you don’t have a leather repair kit, you can try using shoe polish to fill in the scratch.
 Apply a small amount of polish to the scratch with a cotton swab.
 Wipe away any excess polish with a dry cloth.
+This method may not completely fix the scratch, but it can help to reduce its appearance.

 6. Use Auto Paint Touch-up Pens